Bishop Kaun: Gates of Agony / GOA (2022–present)

+On the July 29, 2026, episode of Dynamite, The Demand defeated The Conglomeration (Orange Cassidy, Roderick Strong, and Kyle O'Reilly) to win the AEW World Trios Championship.
+Their reign would only last a week as they would lose the titles to Adam Page and Brodido (Brody King and Bandido) on August 5 at Grand Slam Mexico.

-New Japan Pro-Wrestling (2023)
+New Japan Pro-Wrestling (2023; 2026)

 On November 13, 2023, it was announced that Gates of Agony (Liona and Kaun), would make their New Japan Pro-Wrestling (NJPW) debut, by competing in the 2023 World Tag League.
 The duo were announced to be competing in the A-Block.
 On November 29, Gates of Agony would seemingly join House of Torture, but would reveal it to be a trick on the December 1 show.
 The duo finished with four points and were unable to qualify for the semi-finals.
+On February 27, 2026 at The New Beginning USA, GOA unsuccessfully challenged Knock Out Brothers for the IWGP Tag Team Championship.

 Personal life

 Kaun is of Cameroonian descent on his father's side.
-He is currently in a relationship with WWE NXT Superstar Wren Sinclair.

 Championships and accomplishments

 Kaun as the ROH World Six-Man Tag Team Champion in July 2021.